redwoudt/GameMap/README.md

 ###How close do you think this is to what you would call "perfect" code, on a scale of 1 to 10
 I think the structure of the good is great (close to 10), due to the following reasons:
-* using the factory makes is easy to extend supported compression formats
+* using the factory makes is easy to extend supported compression formats and allow for dependency inversion by obscuring the low-level implementation from the feature user
-* seperating the implementation of the different key parts (serialization, File IO, game maps, path finding) using Interfaces makes it easy to integrate the code for external use - good encapsulation
+* seperating the implementation of the different key parts (serialization, File IO, game maps, path finding) using Interfaces makes it easy to integrate the code for external use - good encapsulation & re-use
-* the receiver singleton seperates the execution layer from the requested client, this allows for good low coupling between components as interaction goes through one well defined part
+* the receiver singleton seperates the execution layer from the requested client, this allows for good low coupling between components, as interaction goes through one, well defined, part
 * High cohesion is demonstrated by the relationship between the PathFinder and GameMap objects, as the PathFinder lifespan is tied to a 1:1 lifespan of a GameMap object

+Testability is pretty good as well, as demonstrated by the TestSuite class, maybe an 8.

+Coding style and convention are good in terms of variable, function and class names.
+The use of const is also well utilized.
+The code does require more comments and should go through Doxygen testing before completing the code.

+Hardening of the code has not been much of a focus yet and will only get a 5 now.

+To conclude then, I will rate the code around 7-8.

 ## Future Work
 The following features can be added: